blazgrom/LuaBridge/README.md

   std::map<std::string,std::string>info=script.tableInfo("Entity");
 ```
 #### User defined class support
- In order to use a user defined type in with the wrapper you have to define a constructor that accepts as paramater a LuaTable (see file LuaHelpers.hpp) and
+ In order to use a user defined type with Lua you have to a type that has a c-tor that accepts a LuaTable and a conversion from your type to a LuaTable.
- also define a user defined conversion from your type to a LuaTable
+ For more info on LuaTable see LuaTable.hpp.